usama-mir/dtu-mlop-group-22/reports/README.md

 >
 > Answer:

-Basically, model deployment was not successful.
-First time, there was an memory exceed problem.
+Basically, model deployment was not successful on cloud, but worked on local machine.
+In the case of local machine, we could enter to the link by using "uvicorn --reload --port 8000 main:app", and we entered '/docs; link.
+By typing toxic words or sentences, it showed the result the way the input is toxic.
+In the case of goolge cloud, there was an memory exceed problem.
 Therefore we increased the memory for dealing with that, but there was a problem with module, pytorch.
 In requirements.txt file, torch was included, but it could not solve the problem.